jguadagno/jguadagno.github.io/_posts/2011-12-31-converting-an-asp-net-mobile-site-to-use-jquery-mobile.md

 To me this seems quite readable and clearly identifies what each section (`div`) is responsible for.

-Let’s break it down.
+Let's break it down.

-First, all the previous DIV’s in between the FORM tags where placed within a
+First, all the previous DIV's in between the FORM tags where placed within a

 ```html
 <div data-role="page"></div>
 ```

 tag.
-The next step was to convert each of the DIV’s that I had into a jQuery Mobile DIV.
-There is really no ‘jQuery Mobile DIV’ just an attribute that tells jQuery what “section” of the document this div is for.
+The next step was to convert each of the DIV's that I had into a jQuery Mobile DIV.
+There is really no ‘jQuery Mobile DIV' just an attribute that tells jQuery what “section” of the document this div is for.
 I added the `data-role=”header”` to the DIV with the ID of `mHead`, I added the `data-role=”content”` to the DIV with the ID of mBody and I added the `data-role=”footer”` to the DIV with the ID of `mFooter`.

 “Ok, but what happened to the mMenu DIV,” you ask.
 Take a look at line 8 in the code sample above.
 I moved the “menu” to the footer of the new document and assigned it a `data-role` of the `navbar`.
 This is a jQuery Mobile widget that creates a simple menu of buttons out of all of the listitem elements of the unordered list.
 The data-icon attribute is an attribute that allows you to indicate one of the 18 built-in icons for any jQuery Mobile button.